Preciseful/Voidelle/README.md

 </details>

 ### Voidite
 This is the structure of any content required by `voidelle`.
-It is used primarily for the name, as well as for content too if it does not list files.
+It is used primarily for the name, as well as for a file's content.

 <details>
     <summary>Explanation and order of members</summary>